hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 Because AU Core is a foundational standard, *Must Support* needs to be defined a way that does not impede or prescribe what a system does with the data, so as not to impede each implementation’s ability to tighten and define expectations for use under their own business rules, regulations, policies, etc. There is also a the challenge that comes from inheritance of must support flags into implementation guides that have strict definitions for must support (e.g., must be able to display this value to an end user), AU Core will only apply the *Must Support* flag on the elements that are necessary to support _minimum_ requirements and are expected to be flagged as *Must Support* across the majority of Australian FHIR implementation guides.

-In AU Core, the meaning of Must Support is specified in terms of [Obligation Codes](https://hl7.org/fhir/extensions/CodeSystem-obligation.html).
+In AU Core, the meaning of Must Support is specified in terms of [Obligation Codes](https://hl7.org/fhir/extensions/CodeSystem-obligation.html) in [obligation extensions](https://hl7.org/fhir/extensions/StructureDefinition-obligation.html) on the element definition.
 The obligation codes used to define the minimum obligations of Must Support elements in this implementation guide are reiterated below.

 Actor | Code | Display | Definition | Notes
 --- | --- | --- | --- | ---